ie3-institute/simona/docs/readthedocs/developersguide.md

 ## Release Process

 We're following the git-flow approach to release new versions.
 The following steps are necessary to went through for a release:

+### Release Checklist
+- Does the release change any public types, method signatures, or class visibility?
+If yes: ensure the release will be minor/major release.
+- For patch branches: confirm the version bump is a patch, and check that only bug fixes / internal refactors are present.

 ### Pre-Release
 1. Update gradle to latest version: `./gradlew wrapper --gradle-version=<version> --distribution-type=bin`